 While doing the work, will you need to arrange accommodation?

 I can do either, I can work during normal business hours, where I do all I can to minimize the disruption, or I can work irregular hours.
 Ideally though it's to complete the work during a period when the premises is empty.

 Not usually, I have a motorhome, so as long as I can park within striking distance I will not need any other accommodation.
-Most often, and ideally, I stay on your driveway for the duration of the job.
-(Applies to UK, Ireland and Europe only), otherwise I can stay in a nearby campsite, but will need to charge if I do this.
+Must note though that since the introduction of the London Low Emission Zone (LEZ) there is a charge of £100 per DAY for me to move my old camper within the zone.
+To get round this I sometimes travel into London by train to work and bring a selection of my gear in a suitcase and on these occasions accomodation will need to be arranged.
+Most often though, and ideally, I stay on your driveway for the duration of the job in my not too big, not too small, campervan.
+(Applies to UK, Ireland and Europe only), otherwise I can stay in a nearby campsite, but the cost for this will be need to be bourne.

 Will the paintings last?

-I cannot accept cards for payment for the hand painted murals, payment must be made by cash, or by electronic balance transfer (BACs).
+I cannot accept cards for payment.
+Payments must be made by electronic balance transfer (BACs)

 What if the mural is damaged?